 The Data Institute is a collaboration between The Ida B. Wells Society for Investigative Reporting and ProPublica.
-This 2-week intensive workshop will teach you how to use data, design and code for journalism.
-It will run from July 22 to August 2 in New York City.
-The deadline to apply is May 5, 2019.
+This 2-week intensive workshop teaches journalists how to use data, design and code.

 What You’ll Learn

 Over 2 weeks, we’ll cover the basics of brainstorming, reporting, designing and building interactive graphics and data-driven news applications.
 By the end of the course you should be able to:

 - Conduct data research and evaluate the reliability of your data.

 - Clean data and analyze data sets for interesting trends and outliers.

 - Bulletproof data against common pitfalls and inconsistencies.

 - Perform the most commonly used statistical techniques in journalism.

 - Sketch and prototype multiple designs for a single project and evaluate the best approach.